webmaeistro/devz-docz/web/testing/cypress.md

 ### Currently only supports chrome and headless browsers

 IE is in the works as is Firefox and mobile safari but no estimated date of release.
 This can be a hold up depending on the nature of the project.
-If IE support is critical, there are a couple of different workarounds that Martin's experience has implemented on various projects.
+If IE support is critical, there are a couple of different workarounds that I has implemented on various projects.

 * Manually testing PRs against IE before merging
 * Executing tests via SauceLabs or similar service